-Ruth Maude of Dandelion Web Design has been designing and building websites since the late 1990’s.
+Ruth Maude, of Dandelion Web Design Inc., has been designing and building websites since the late 1990’s.
 Now Ruth works primarily in WordPress.
 She loves WordPress because it’s open source, user-friendly and so good for SEO.
-You can connect with her on Twitter @dandelionweb.
+Ruth teaches WordPress Workshops in Toronto for LearnWP.ca.
+You can find her on Twitter @dandelionweb.

-What do you want people to learn from your talk?
+What do you want folks to learn from your presentation?

 What attracted you to WordPress in the first place?